mchau29/mchau29.github.io/README.md

 #### Technical Skills: Python, SQL, R

 ## ABOUT ME
-I am an experienced professional in research methodology, healthcare, and data science.
-Fascinating with the field of Clinical Psychology, my goal is to write an algorithm to assist physicians and improve their accuracy in diagnosing mental disorders.
-On a good day, I enjoy working on personal data science project to understand the intricacy and dynamics of humanity. <br/>
+I am an experienced professional in research methodology, psychiatric healthcare, and data science.
+Fascinating with the field of Clinical Psychology, it is my goal to develop an algorithm and AI that physicians can use to further boost their accuracy in diagnosing mental disorders.
+On a good day, I enjoy working on personal data science project to understand the intricacy and dynamics between civilization, humanity, and human behaviors. <br/>

 That's a brief introduction about me.
 I would like to hear yours too.
 Let's connect!!!